CryptoBonesJones/Optimus-Grok-on-Sol/README.md

 Decentralized hilarity: No meme lords or gatekeepers here.
 OG empowers everyone to contribute their wit and humor, shaping the community through hilarious content and epic banter.
 Transparency and fairness: No rug pulls or shady shenanigans.
 OG operates with full transparency, ensuring everything we do is fueled by pure meme magic.
 Sustainable fun: We're here for the long haul.
 OG is built on a solid foundation to ensure our meme factory keeps pumping out laughs for generations to come.

 4. Tokenomics:

 OG Token boasts a total supply of 100 million tokens, ensuring there's enough meme fuel for everyone.
 We'll implement fair distribution mechanisms to prevent whales and ensure accessibility for all who want to join the fun.
 Transactions will be lightning-fast and secure thanks to the power of the Solana blockchain.
+0% are thrown away with this safu project, and don't forget, LP is burnt.

 5. The OG Community: